 - surface water migration (drinking water, human food chain, sensitive environments);

-- soil exposure (resident population, nearby population, sensitive environments); and
+- soil exposure and subsurface intrusion (resident/nearby population, sensitive environments, regularly occupied structures); and

 - air migration (population, sensitive environments).